kersi077/patternExamples/README.md

 # This is additional for an exercise in the course DesignPatterns
 It is no productive code!
-It is used for an excercise to illustrate pitfalls and disadvantages of the singelton pattern.
+It is used for an exercise to illustrate pitfalls and disadvantages of the singelton pattern.

 **Don't use it!**